-This was first published as “When Donald Trump Came to Mumbai” in the Economic & Political Weekly (EPW), Vol.51, Issue No. 23, 4 June 2016.
+This is a revised version of an essay first published as “When Donald Trump Came to Mumbai” in the Economic & Political Weekly (EPW), Vol.51, Issue No. 23, 4 June 2016.
 You can download the PDF of the original article here.
+This was first presented as a paper at the workshop “Constructing Asia: Materiality, Capital and Labour in the Making of an Urbanising Landscape” at the Asia Research Institute, National University of Singapore, 12–13 May 2016.

 In an interview to Forbes India Magazine in September 2014, Donald Trump made a characteristically outrageous statement.
 “Your real estate is unbelievably cheap… Mumbai is a great city and yet it is not priced like other comparable cities.
 It is priced lower than cities that are less important.
 That gives investors a tremendous amount of growth potential” (Srivastava 2014).
 While not as controversial as his more recent slurs in his campaign for the U.S. presidency, Trump’s hyperbole nonetheless was big news in India, where Mumbai’s housing market is by far the most expensive in the country.